jonasob/the-open-api/_posts/2012-12-24-legal-support.md

 ---
-categories: - Legal services
+category: Legal services
-            - sflc
-            - fsfe
 path: '/legal/support:q'
 title: 'Get legal support'
 type: 'GET'
 layout: nil
+tags:
+ - sflc
+ - fsfe
 ---

 This method allows the user to get help with a question in a supporty